EdwardSnyder-NOAA/container-scripts/README.md

 ## 3. Building and running with the externalized spack-stack container
 ### Building
-Once the externalized spack-stack is built, the UFS WM or UFS Application needs to point to it.
-This is done by updating the ```MODULEPATH``` variable and the Intel packages that are loaded in the modulefile.
+Once the externalized spack-stack is built, the UFS WM or Application needs to point to it.
+This is done by updating the ```MODULEPATH``` variable and the Intel packages that are loaded in the modulefile to point to the externalized spack-stack.
 NOTE: the externalized spack-stack has only been tested with the UFS WM and global-workflow.
-An example of these changes ```modulefiles/ufs_orion.intel.lua``` on Orion for the UFS WM is below:
+An example of these modifications for Orion's modulefile in the UFS WM (```modulefiles/ufs_orion.intel.lua```) is below:
 ```
 prepend_path("MODULEPATH", "/glade/work/epicufsrt/contrib/spack-stack/containerized/envs/ue-oneapi-2024.2.0-sandbox/modulefiles/spack-stack-1.9.2/Core")
 prepend_path("MODULEPATH", "/glade/work/epicufsrt/contrib/spack-stack/containerized/envs/ue-oneapi-2024.2.0-sandbox/modulefiles/spack-stack-1.9.2/intel-oneapi-mpi/2021.13-argr3sd/gcc/11.4.0")